FortinetCloudCSE/AppSec103-203-FortiADC/content/03Chapter3/5_Task4.md

 ![WAF-Profile10](WAF-Profile10.png)

-* For this exercise, we will focus solely on configuring the adaptive learning module and will not configure the other WAF modules.
+* For this exercise, we will focus solely on configuring the Adaptive Learning module and will not configure the other WAF modules.
 In a production environment, however, all relevant WAF modules would be configured as needed to ensure comprehensive protection.

-* After that, we will create a second WAF profile for the DVWA application
+* After that, we will create a second WAF Profile for the DVWA application

 * Go to **Web Application FireWall** → **WAF Profile**
 * Click on **+Create New**